 Do you ever feel as if there’s more month than money, and that most of your income is going to paying your mortgage?
 You’re not alone.

 The standard recommendation is to not spend any more than 28 percent of your monthly pre-tax income on housing.
-If you’re spending more than this, it may be time to investigate downsizing or moving to a lower-cost area of san bernardino, riverside counties.
+If you’re spending more than this, it may be time to investigate downsizing or moving to a lower-cost area of San Bernardino, Riverside, and San Diego Counties.

 Unless you find a way to make more money than you do now, the financial stress you feel over your housing costs will only continue until you make a change.